pvcraven/arcade_book/source/chapters/01_setup/setup.rst

 can't run the source code as-is.
 The programmer runs a **compiler** that simply translates the computer commands like ``LDA`` into the number of the machine language instruction.

+Once I compile the code, I can run the compiled code.
+I can give the compiled code to someone else,

+Assembly language is an improvement.
+But it isn't *that* much of an improvement.
+Why?
+Assembly language instructions are very low-level.
+There are no commands like "draw a building here."
+There are commands that move bits from one spot to another, add them, and shift them.

+Third Generation Languages
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+Third Generation Languages (3GL) started with Grace Hopper creating the language COBOL.
+There are many, many different third generation languages now.
+These languages often specialize at certain tasks.
+For example, the language "C" is great at creating small, fast programs that can run on minimal hardware.
+"PHP" is an easy-to-use language that can build websites.

 What is so great about Python?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^